MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     3 │ DANIEL A   FIRE         95484       │
     =#

-We can then export this data to other utilities, such as `DataFrames` that support the `Tables.jl` interface.
+We can then export this data.

     using DataFrames

-    result |> DataFrame
+    highly_compensated |> DataFrame
     #=>
     3×4 DataFrames.DataFrame
     │ Row │ name      │ department │ salary │ rate     │